TOURS

 ►Enjoy lunch at one of the international restaurants by Casa’s port, the Corniche.

-►Rise early, have breakfast in the Novelle of Casablanca and the take the road to Fès and arrive in the evening.
+►Take the road to Fès.
 Arrive in Fès in the and settle in at your hotel.

 ►Standing among olive trees and blue agaves, the sixteenth century elegant ruins of marble and epitaphs face a breathtaking view of the Fès.
 Take a picture then continue along the old curtain wall of the medina and make a stop at the Musée des Armes, a fortress that once protected Fès.

-►Next, enter the Fès el- Bali through the symmetrical horse shoe arches at Bab Boujeloud (The Blue Gate).
-Fès -el Bali, best characterized as a sea of rooftops embellished with minarets and domes, is too narrow for cars.
-Aside from walking, donkeys and mules are still the best way to travel within the cities old walls.
+►Next, enter the Fès el- Bali through the symmetrical bed as a sea of rooftops embellished with minarets and domes, is too narrow for cars.
+Aside from walking, donkeys and mules are still the best way to travel within the city's old walls.

 ► After your visit, continue along the streets which will lead you to some of Fes’ most important buildings including Dar el- Magana, a fourteenth century water clock and Zaouia el Tijaniya, containing the tomb of Ahmed el Tijani, who spread his infamous doctrine Tariqq el- Tijaniya (The Way) throughout Morocco.

-►We will visit the Ech Cherabliyine Mosque (Mosque of the Slipper makers) then browse the surrounding lines of souks selling henna, slippers, caftans, silks, jewelry and spices crowded around the kissaria.
-Next visit the UNESCO recognized site, Fondouk el- Najjarine.
-Within the foundouk’s three floors is the Musée de Bois, which displays carved doors from the Bou Inania Medersa.
+►We will visit the Ech Cherabliyine Mosque (Mosque of the Slipper makers) then browse the b doors from the Bou Inania Medersa.

-►After lunch we will visit the Musée Dar el- Batha to view the great collection of pottery, leather-work, wood, books and manuscripts from the nineteenth century.
+Musée Dar-el-Batha to view the great collection of pottery, leather-work, wood, books and manuscripts from the nineteenth century.

 Within the medina, we will the following historical sites: